Congreve rocket: Surviving rockets

 As a weapon, Congreve rockets remained in regular use until the 1850s, when they were superseded by the improved spinning design by William Hale.
 In the 1870s, Congreve rockets were used to carry rescue lines to vessels in distress, gradually superseding the mortar of Captain Manby that had been in operation from 1808 and rockets designed by John Dennett (1780–1852) that had been deployed in the late 1820s.
 These were first used to carry out a rescue in 1832 and used in the Irex rescue as late as 1890.

 A wide variety of Congreve rockets were displayed at Firepower - The Royal Artillery Museum in South-East London, ranging in size from 3 to 300 lb.

 The Science Museum has two eighteenth-century Indian war rockets in its collection.
 The Musée national de la Marine in Paris also features one rocket.
 The Stonington Historical Society in Stonington, Connecticut, has one rocket in their collection that was fired at the town by the British in August 1814 during the Battle of Stonington.
 The Museum of Artillery at the Rotunda in Woolwich holds a surviving example of Congreve's whaling rocket adaptation, complete with launcher, representing his 1820-21 experimental work with Lieutenant Colquhoun.

 Other examples in the United States can be seen at The Smithsonian National Museum and the Fort McHenry Museum.
 The Wittenburg Museum in Germany has a later-era rocket, and there is a reproduction of it in the Leipzig Museum; there is also one in a private collection in Leipzig.

-Puke Ariki hold a corroded example of a Congreve / Boxer rocket used by British forces during the First Taranaki War (1860–1861) in New Zealand, found in a swamp at Manukorihi; the village destroyed in 1860.
+Puke Ariki holds a corroded example of a Congreve / Boxer rocket used by British forces during the First Taranaki War (1860–1861) in New Zealand, found in a swamp at Manukorihi; the village was destroyed in 1860.